 So you’re ready to step foot into the world of paid traffic.
 But with platform nuances, iOS updates and a whole lot of uncertainty around when ads will and won’t perform, you don’t want to put all your eggs in one basket.
 So, we’ve rounded up three ways you can diversify your paid traffic.
 Whether you’re looking to bring more leads into your ecosystem, retarget old leads, build brand awareness and more, here are three ways to do it!

-And…for more ads tips for beginners, be sure to follow our Unstoppable Marketing Mastery Instagram page!
+And…for more ads tips for beginners, be sure to follow our Conviction Marketing Instagram page!

 - Conversion Ads and Retargeting

 To get started with running Facebook ads, you’ll want to head over to Facebook’s Business Suite.
 This is where you’ll create your business manager account.
 Once you have it set up, you can create your page, your ad account, your pixel, and upload and verify your domain.
 Once you have the business manager set up, you can begin running ads.

 There are two ad objectives that are great for just getting started.